Mindful Monday: The World Unconscious

 Creature Feature: Double-crested Cormorant

 The Double-crested Cormorant is a large water bird native to North America.
-While widely distributed throughout North America its year-round habitat range consists of the Aleutian Islands of Alaska to the central coasts of...
+While widely distributed throughout North America its year-round habitat range consists of...

 Mindful Monday: Ecopsychology